OWASP/Software-Component-Verification-Standard/README.md

 # OWASP Software Component Verification Standard

 The Software Component Verification Standard (SCVS) is a community-driven effort to establish a framework for identifying activities, controls, and best practices, which can help in identifying and reducing risk in a software supply chain.

 Managing risk in the software supply chain is important to reduce the surface area of systems vulnerable to exploits, and to measure technical debt as a barrier to remediation.

 Measuring and improving software supply chain assurance is crucial for success.
-Organizations with supply chain visibility can protect their brand, increase trust, reduce time-to-market, and impact costs in the event of a supply chain incident.
+Organizations with supply chain visibility are better equipped to protect their brand, increase trust, reduce time-to-market, and manage costs in the event of a supply chain incident.

 Software supply chains involve:
  - technology